irfansimsar/es6-todo-app/readme.md

 ![Demo](https://irfansimsar.github.io/es6-todo-app/assets/es6-todo-app.gif "Demo")

 ## Features
-- Your tasks will be stored localStorage
+- Your tasks are stored on localStorage
-- You can add multiple tasks, mark tasks as completed and delete
+- You can add multiple tasks and manage them (for now you can only mark as completed and delete)
+- You can use app also when you are offline
 - The app is responsive